For Volunteering

 Who can get a meal?

-Our hot meals are available to anyone who shows up at our community meal locations during the designated days and times of the week.
+Our hot meals are available to anyone who shows up at one of our community meal locations during the designated days and times.
+All distributions take place outdoors, in public spaces: on the street, at a corner, or outside a church or community center.
+There is no building to enter and no need to give your name.

 Do we need to show ID or proof of residence?